SecondSonConsulting/Baseline/README.md

 - Install the package during automated device enrollment or any other trigger you see fit
 - Guide your users to run the package via Self-Service
 - Run it manually like any other package
+- Copy the script and initiate it directly

 ### Files and Folders
 All files are deleted upon completion, with the exception of the logs.